Everybody has a story

 Our Vision- Empower with local people

-put up projects in their Country of Origin.
+put up projects or businesses in their Country of Origin.

-The Diaspora and Migrants are aware of what is going on in their country of origin, still have regular contact with family and friends and are motivated to use their knowledge and expertise effectively in the projects.
+These Diaspora and Migrants are aware of what is going on in their country of origin, still have regular contact with family and friends and are motivated to use their knowledge and expertise effectively in the projects or business.
 Another additional benefit is that migrants know the language and culture and usually have a local network.

 The results of their initiatives are therefore often effective and sustainable.